stephenslab/effective-computing/README.md

 + [Software Carpentry](http://software-carpentry.org/lessons).

-## Organizing, documenting and sharing, including version control
+## Tools for organizing, documenting and sharing, including version control

 + [An introduction to the basics of git and Github](https://doi.org/10.1371/journal.pcbi.1004668).